Linaro/website/_posts/2012/02/2012-02-29-linaro-sweetens-cotton-candys-success.markdown

 Cotton Candy has [been on display](https://www.mobileworldcongress.com/exhibition/2018-exhibitors/) at this week’s Mobile World Congress and according to FXI Technologies, it is the unique architecture that allows the device to serve as a companion to smartphones, tablets, notebook PCs and Macs and will add smart capabilities to existing displays, set top boxes and game consoles.

-The specifications for Cotton Candy include an ARM® Cortex™-A9 (1GHz) CPU from Samsung, an ARM Mali™-400 MP (Quad-core, 1.2GHz) GPU, Wi-Fi and Bluetooth, HDMI output and the Android operating system.
+The specifications for Cotton Candy include an Arm® Cortex™-A9 (1GHz) CPU from Samsung, an Arm Mali™-400 MP (Quad-core, 1.2GHz) GPU, Wi-Fi and Bluetooth, HDMI output and the Android operating system.
 It decodes MPEG-4, H.264 and other video formats and display HD graphics on any HDMI equipped screen.
 A [pdf product brief](http://www.fxitech.com/wp-content/uploads/2010/12/productbrief_cottoncandy.pdf) is also available.

 The cost for Cotton Candy is $199.00 and doesn't include tax and shipping.
 More information about ordering can be found on the [cstick store site](http://store.cstick.com/).